Group completions and the homotopical monadicity theorem: The general theory of composite adjunctions

+If $\ga_{\bR}$ is an isomorphism, then it is an isomorphism of $\bD$-algebras in $\sV_{ss}$.
+The map $\bR\ga$ is a map of $\bD$-algebras in $\sV$, and it is a weak equivalence if $X_*$ is levelwise $\OM$-connective. \end{lem} \begin{proof} The first statement is immediate from \autoref{DgammaR}.
+For the second statement, $\ga$ is a map of $\bC$-algebras by \autoref{ass3}(ii), hence $\bR \ga$ is a map of $\bD$-algebras by (i) of \autoref{formalMT2}(i); $\bR\ga$ is a weak equivalence since $\ga$ is a weak equivalence by \autoref{ass2}(v) and $\bR$ preserves weak equivalences. \end{proof}

-We conclude this section by describing a natural equivalence between the homotopy categories of $\sV_s$ and $\sV_{ss}$, assuming some of \autoref{ass12} below.
+We conclude this section by describing a natural equivalence between the homotopy categories of $\sV_s$ and $\sV_{ss}$.
 This result is discussed in more detail for categories of operators, which is where we will use it, in \cite{Rant2}, so we will be brief.
 Observe that, by \autoref{formalMT22}, $\bC \bL$ is a $\bD$-functor with values in $\bC[\sT]$.

 \begin{prop} For a $\bD$-algebra $Y$, define $\overline{Y}_{\bC}$ to be the strictly special $\bD$-algebra

 If $Y$ is special, then $Y$ is naturally weakly equivalent as a $\bD$-algebra to $\overline{Y}_{\bC}$.
 For a $\bC$-algebra $X$, $\bR X$ is weakly equivalent as a $\bD$-algebra to $\overline{\bR X}_{\bC}$. \end{prop} \begin{proof} Define $\overline{\et}$ to be either of the equal composites in the following diagram.